Private Rental Subsidy

 What happens if I am approved for a Private Rental Subsidy?

 You will need to locate a suitable affordable property.
-FACS has a number of factsheets online with advice on looking for a property.
-These are also available from your local FACS Housing office or participating community housing provider office.
+DCJ has a number of factsheets online with advice on looking for a property.
+These are also available from your local DCJ Housing office or participating community housing provider office.

 You will be advised what locations (suburbs) you have been approved to look for a property in, and what is considered a ‘reasonable’ rent for these locations.
 A rent is determined ‘reasonable’ based on the average rent data provided by NSW Fair Trading for specific sizes and types of accommodation in an area.
 We refer to this as ‘benchmark rent’.

 What kind of property should I look for?

 When you are looking for a suitable property there are some specific things to remember.
 You should look at properties at or below the benchmark rent amount advised in your approval letter.
 The benchmark rent is determined by the type of property (unit, house), number of bedrooms and the geographical location of the property.
 Benchmark rents are capped at a median rent of the middle ring of the Sydney suburbs.
 Middle ring Sydney suburbs include areas such as Auburn, Hunters Hill, Kogarah, Manly, Parramatta, Ryde and Strathfield.

 You will only be approved for a rental property that is similar to a property you are likely to be allocated in social housing.
 Additional features which are not required for medical purposes and are not standard on social housing properties, may impact whether the property is considered suitable.

 You will only be approved to rent in suburbs where there are existing social housing properties.

 What do I do when I find a property?

 You need to complete the property information form we give you when you are approved for a Private Rental Subsidy.